Best Psychiatric-Mental Health Nurse Practitioner Programs in Ohio

 Online Learning - Visit Website

-Otterbein University's Associate's Degree to MSN Psychiatric & Mental Health Nurse Practitioner program offers a flexible pathway for registered nurses seeking advanced practice specialization.
-Designed for working professionals, this online program provides comprehensive training in mental health care with part-time options and personalized learning experiences.
-Students benefit from expert faculty, small class sizes, and community-based clinical experiences.
-The program prepares nurses to address critical mental health needs, with competitive tuition around $36,144 and multiple financial aid opportunities through national and state scholarship resources.
+Otterbein University's Associate's Degree to MSN Psychiatric & Mental Health Nurse Practitioner program offers a flexible online pathway for RNs seeking advanced practice specialization.
+This program features part-time options, small class sizes, and community-based clinical experiences with expert faculty.
+Designed for working professionals, it prepares nurses to address critical mental health needs with tuition around $36,144 and multiple scholarship opportunities.
+No entrance exam is mentioned as required for this graduate-level program.

 - Online coursework flexibility